The Ultimate Guide to Headless CMS

 Easy Content Production

-Many first generation, cloud-native, and “pure” headless CMS solutions offer the dreaded database and form-based editing—and not much else out of the box.
+Many first generation, cloud native, and “pure” headless CMS solutions offer the dreaded database and form based editing—and not much else out of the box.
 Indeed, the content itself should be at the center, but editors like to see and feel how their content will be presented.
+Just like a film director likes to see and hear his movie on the silver screen, as opposed to the same story in a script.

-In other words, you should make sure the selected solution can compose content within an in-context preview (together with both visuals and services), while at the same time being responsive, offering a logical overview like a tree structure, and supporting workflow and permissions.
+In other words, you should make sure the selected solution can compose content within an contextual preview (together with both visuals and services).
+At the same time it should be responsive, offer a logical overview like a tree structure, and support workflow and permissions.
 Also, reusing content—the staple of headless—saves both time and resources.

 Security